jingcshi/ICON/README.md

     - Any other fields will be stored as edge attributes.

 While the only attribute ICON explicitly uses for each node or edge is `"label"`, you can store other attributes, for instance node term embeddings, as additional fields.
 These attributes will be stored in `Taxonomy` objects.
+An example file can be found in the data directory [here](/data/raw/google.json).